Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Lucifer

-Such is the love for this present that when Fox introduced they had been going to cease making the present an enormous marketing campaign was launched on-line by the followers which took the hashtag #SaveLucifer to the world, and was finally acquired loud and clear by Netflix who determined to carry the present again on the streaming platform.
+Such is the love for this present that when Fox introduced they have been going to cease making the present an enormous marketing campaign was launched on-line by the followers which took the hashtag #SaveLucifer to the world, and was ultimately acquired loud and clear by Netflix who determined to convey the present again on the streaming platform.

 Based mostly on the character created by Neil Gaiman for The Sandman comic-book series, Tom Ellis performs Lucifer, the good-looking and seductive Lord of Hell who has made a house for himself within the sleazy glamour of Los Angeles…

-What might probably go improper?
+What may probably go incorrect?
 You’ll have to watch to discover out…

 Watch on Netflix